GluuFederation/docs-gg-prod/3.1.3.1/source/plugin/api.md

 !!!
 Note
     You can enable and disable the OAuth scope expression by using [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.

- - path - a relative path to protect (exact match)
- - httpMethods - GET, HEAD, POST, PUT, DELETE
- - scope - the OAuth scope required to access the given path

 Let's say you have an API which you would like to protect:

 ```